lorenzocaputodev/lorenzocaputodev/README.md

-# Hi there, I'm Lorenzo Caputo! 🚀
+# Hi there, I'm Lorenzo! 🚀

 I am a **Junior Developer** at **ITS Academy Apulia Digital Maker**.
 I'm specializing in high-performance software development, combining backend logic with modern data architectures.